sethvm/sethvm/README.md

 # G'day!
 I'm Seth.

-🚀 Engineering undergrad at the University of Waterloo
+🚀 Systems Design Engineering undergrad at the University of Waterloo

 ✒️ Product designer